 How to Audit Your GEO Presence

-One way to audit your business directly using LLMs may be to ask chatbots directly how your business is perceived and what services it can pull from its index.
+A key, ongoing part of GEO optimization will be auditing your GEO presence and understanding how LLMs interpret it.
+One way to audit your business using LLMs is to ask chatbots how your business is perceived and which services it can pull from its index.

-The Temperature Zero Trick provides a more detailed and complex method for extracting LLM data, but for the technical novice, using traditional SEO auditing tools with AI features may be the best strategy moving forward.
+The Temperature Zero Trick offers a more detailed, complex method for extracting LLM data, but for the technical novice, using traditional SEO auditing tools with AI features may be the best strategy moving forward.

-SEMrush has already begun providing tools that help you search for specific queries across several chatbots to see where you are ranking.
+SEMrush provides tools that help you search for specific queries across several chatbots to see where you rank.

 FAQs